-She told me Sidney was smart and in the past she had been well liked by her peers.
+Kathy told me Sidney was smart and in the past she had been well liked by her peers.
 Now however, the teachers were calling home to ask what was wrong.
-They reported Sidney looked like she was a sad child.
-She was not really interested in the other children or in her class work.
+They reported Sidney was not really interested in the other children or in her class work.
 Kathy vacillated between expressing great concern over her child’s sadness, and insisting she is generally okay.
 She had very mixed emotions and didn’t understand what had gone wrong.

 After investigating some more, it was difficult to come up with any stressors or situations which could have triggered Sidney’s sadness.
 It literally appeared out of nowhere at the beginning of second grade.

-In this case Sidney was experiencing depression.
-In fact three years ago, her mother experienced an episode of depression.
+In this case Sidney WAS experiencing depression.
+In fact three years ago, KATHY experienced an episode of depression.
 It was so severe that her own mother had to come and live with her for three months to help with household duties and with raising Sidney.
-Sometimes kids whose family members who are depressed are just much more likely to get depressed themselves.
+AS you see in the statistics above, kids with family members who are depressed are much more likely to get depressed themselves.

 If you have a child who is depressed it is important for you to know that it is not necessarily your fault.
 Some children become depressed just because they have a chemistry to be prone to depression.
+Some do because they have a particular temperament or way of viewing the world.
 Usually, there are life stressors that contribute, however, that is not always the case.
-Sometimes stressors can be invisible to everyone but the sad child, for example, they may be overwhelmed by new academic stress or peer stress.
+Sometimes stressors can be invisible to everyone but the child, for example, they may be overwhelmed by new academic stress, or peer stress.

-In Sidney’s case, it turns out she had developed a fear of abandonment around her mother's illness.
+In Sidney’s case, it turns out she had developed a fear of abandonment around her mother's own depression.
 No one had explained her mom's depression to her and she had come to believe that her mother just didn’t want to be her mother during the time she was sick.
-This had caused her to feel sad and rejected and eventually contributed to depression.
+Often we find it difficult to explain mental illness to children, because in our society it is stigmatized.
+This had caused her to feel sad and rejected and eventually contributed to her depression.
 She never verbalized her concerns or feelings to anyone and no one knew she felt this way.

 Many people don’t know how to deal with depression among children.
-In fact we didn't even believe depression among children could exist until the 90's.
-Rather than give it a name or call it a mental illness it is easier sometimes for people to pretend everything is ok, or ignore that depression has affected their family.
-It is very common that I get children who are depressed in my therapy office, and find that their father or mother is depressed, but that they don’t even acknowledge or understand their own depression.
+It's no wonder this is the case, we didn't even believe depression among children could exist until the 90's!
+Rather than give it a name or call it a mental illness it is easier sometimes for people to pretend everything is ok, or ignore that depression has impacted their family.
+It is very common that I will see children who are depressed in my therapy office, and find that their father or mother is depressed, but that they don’t even acknowledge or understand their own depression.

 The important thing is to reach out for some help.
-Sad children can be helped tremendously by a skilled and caring therapist.
+Children and their family can be helped tremendously by a skilled and caring therapist.

 If a child is no longer playing with peers, not doing as well in school, or not interacting in the way they did in the past with their family, then it is time consider it serious.